-What are the Benefits of Using Blue Light Therapy for Skincare?
+What Are the Benefits of Using Blue Light Therapy for Skincare?

 Blue light therapy is a popular acne treatment for people of all ages.
-What many people don’t realize though is that dermatologists have been providing blue light therapy to patients for a number of years now to help prevent or remove skin cancer and achieve other essential skincare goals.
+What many don’t realize, however, is that dermatologists have provided blue light therapy to patients for years to prevent or remove skin cancer and achieve other essential skincare goals.

-What is Blue Light Therapy?
+What Is Blue Light Therapy?

 Blue light therapy is sometimes used in combination with red light therapy, which has its own applications.
 Light treatments are especially attractive for those with sensitive skin, who may experience adverse reactions to topical retinol creams or dermabrasion, for example.
 However, many people with all skin types find LED light therapy effective, affordable, and convenient.

 What Are the Health Benefits of Blue Light?